theboredprog/learnmetal/index.md

 Welcome to **Learn Metal**, an open-source tutorial site dedicated to learning and mastering Apple’s Metal graphics API, specifically its newest iteration.
 Whether you are interested in learning Metal for academic purposes or just as a hobby for your personal projects, feel free to explore this website i'm making in my free time, purely for the love of programming and sharing what i learn along the way :)

----
+### Website Progress

+{% include progress-bar.html %}

 ### A Quick Thank You First

+Just as a disclaimer, this site is built using a **modified version** of the [Just the Docs Jekyll theme](https://github.com/just-the-docs/just-the-docs), adapted to best fit the purposes of this project - just to be clear, i'm not a great webdev, so a big thanks goes to them! :)

-This site wouldn’t exist without the amazing work of [Joey De Vries](http://joeydevries.com/#home) and his legendary [LearnOpenGL](https://learnopengl.com) tutorial.
+Now that that's out of the way, I'd like to say that this website probably wouldn’t even exist if it wasn't for the amazing work of [Joey De Vries](http://joeydevries.com/#home) and his legendary [LearnOpenGL](https://learnopengl.com) tutorial series.
 I also owe a lot to other brilliant resources like [vulkan-tutorial](https://vulkan-tutorial.com) and [directxtutorial](http://www.directxtutorial.com/Lesson.aspx?lessonid=9-4-1).

 These projects were my go-to study materials for years, and they’re a huge reason why I’m creating this in the first place — to pay it forward.

-Massive thanks to all the authors!
+Massive thanks to all the authors and fellow devs!
+You all rock!

----

 ### “Okay, but why should I follow this tutorial?”